edu-bm7/CS50x/Week10-FinalProject/README.md

 Notice that on my `<body>` tag I have a `onload` function call.
 That's a message, sugesting the user to use either Chrome, Opera or Safari, due to Backdrop-Filter blur incompatibilities.

 At our `<header>` tag we got our flashes messages, then we got our `<nav>` tag inside our header.
 Notice that I have dinamicly choose how to change classes in the nav bar, so we can change the active page.
 We could do this with javascript.
-I just found that way easy.
+I just found that way easier.

-We then have finally, our main block, wich each template will have its own.
+We then have finally, our main block, in which each template will have its own.

 The others templates doesn't have anything special, just normal html, with the exception of the [About](project/templates/about.html) page.